(Disclosure: Some of the links below may be affiliate links)

 We are a country where people pour way too much money into cars.

 I mean, have you seen the numbers of Audi and Tesla going around?
-The funniest thing is that we have the best public transport network on Earth!
+The funniest thing is that we have the best public transport network (the link does not work anymore) on Earth!

 The method is simple: buy a car that is old and reliable enough that you can keep it for the next 10-20 years with the least amount of repairs.